Chart Color Schemes

 Narrabri is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Narrabri's dwelling structure, as per the latest Census, consisted of 86.7% houses and 13.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 87.8% houses and 12.1% other dwellings.
+This compares to Non-Metro NSW's 87.8% houses and 12.1% other dwellings.
 Home ownership in Narrabri was at 34.0%, with mortgaged dwellings at 32.3% and rented ones at 33.7%.
-The median monthly mortgage repayment in the area was $1,443, while the median weekly rent was $260.
-In comparison, Non-Metro NSW had average mortgage repayments of $1,300 and rents of $220.
-Nationally, Narrabri's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,443, higher than Non-Metro NSW's average of $1,300.
+Median weekly rent in Narrabri was $260, compared to Non-Metro NSW's $220.
+Nationally, Narrabri's mortgage repayments were lower at $1,443 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing